xzhang03/NidaqGUI/Getting_started/readme.md

 ```MATLAB
 arduinoList()
 ```
 If you see nothing, check that the USB cable is usable and plugged in correctly.
 You do not need proper firmware to be assigned a COM port.
 If you see multiple COMs, unplug your Nanosec/tester and run the command again.
-Whichever COM port that has disappeared is the correct one.
+Whichever COM port has disappeared is the correct one.

 ### 2. Get onboard firmware versions
 Once you know the COM number (say "COM22"), run nanosecver(com) like below: